Tóc Tiên: 2009-2014: Paris by Night and career in the United States

 Early in 2011, Tiên rushed to finish a collaborative album with her long-time friend, singer Wanbi Tuấn Anh, before moving with her family to Los Angeles in March.
 Chuyện tình vượt thời gian, a collection of their past and new collaborations, was released in June.
 A concert promoting the album was planned then canceled.
 Tiên had begun her undergraduate studies at Pasadena City College, majoring in biology, and intended to obtain a Bachelor of Science degree to study medicine at the University of California, Los Angeles.
-When she arrived in LA, she signed a contract with Thúy Nga Productions, a US-based record label which managed many overseas Vietnamese artists.
-By 2016, Tiên had appeared on more than forty episodes of Thúy Nga's direct-to-video variety series Paris by Night, starting with her performance of "Tóc mây" on the 96th installment in June 2009.
+When she arrived in Los Angeles, she signed a contract with Thúy Nga Productions, a US-based record label which managed many overseas Vietnamese artists.
+By 2016, Tiên had appeared on more than forty episodes of Thúy Nga's direct-to-video variety series Paris by Night (PBN), starting with her performance of "Tóc Mây" on the 96th installment in June 2009.
+After taking a break from Paris by Night to focus on her career in Vietnam, she later comes back to perform on this program in Singapore in 2019 (PBN 130), and in Bangkok, Thailand in 2022 (PBN 134) and 2023 (PBN 136).

 She sang part-time to finance her education, performing in clubs and casinos across the US.
 In September 2010, Tiên made a cameo appearance on Wanbi Tuấn Anh's music video for "Bắt sóng cảm xúc" and was featured on the song's R&B remix.
 Her third solo studio album My Turn was released in August 2011, and includes contributions from Dương Khắc Linh, Nguyễn Hải Phong, Thanh Bùi and others.
 In May 2012, music videos for three album tracks and her Paris by Night performances were included on the compilation video release The Best of Tóc Tiên.
 After a number of collaborations with Mai Tiến Dũng on the variety series, their joint album Mystical Night was released in August.
 In July 2013, Tiên reported that she had transferred to California State University, Long Beach and changed her major to communication studies to balance her education and career; however, she eventually dropped out.